Air Berlin Flight Delays and Flight Cancellations

 Had a flight delay with Air Berlin in the last 3 years?
 You could be eligible to claim compensation.

-With a score of 8.4, Air Berlin's customer service is good.
+With a 8.35 score, Air Berlin customer service is comparable to the other main European airlines.
 To determine this score we analyzed Air Berlin’s claim processing and took into account how efficiently and fairly they handle delay compensation claims, including percentage of claims rejected, as well as turnaround times for processing and payouts.

 About Air Berlin

 Air Berlin is the second biggest airline in Germany after Lufthansa.
 It operates with its main hub in Berlin and Dusseldorf.
 Etihad is the biggest shareholder of Air Berlin.

 Air Berlin Headquarters